cube-web3/contract-integration/README.md

 /// @notice Explain to an end user what this does
 /// @dev Starts the security admin transfer.
 /// @dev Can only be called by the current _securityAdmin.
-/// @dev Overridden functions MUST include {onlySecurityAdmin} modifier to maintain security functionalitys.
+/// @dev Overridden functions MUST include {onlySecurityAdmin} modifier to maintain security functionality
 /// @dev No need for Zero address validation as the Zero address cannot call {acceptSecurityAdministration}
 ///      and _pendingSecurityAdmin can be overwritten.
 /// @param newAdmin The address of the account waiting to accept the {_securityAdmin} role.